7 in stock

 Native Range: Eastern & Central North America

 Notes: Deciduous shrub commonly found in moist woodlands.
-Attractive to pollinators and the host plant for the Palamedes Swallowtail butterfly ( Papilio palamedes), the Spicebush Swallowtail butterfly ( Papilio troilus), and the Promethea Silk moth ( Callosamia promethea).
-Fruits are eaten by birds and small mammals and deer browse the leaves.
-This plant is diecious meaning it needs a male plant and a female plant to reproduce.
+Attractive to pollinators and the host plant for the Palamedes Swallowtail butterfly ( Papilio palamedes), the Spicebush Swallowtail butterfly (Papilio troilus), and the Promethea Silk moth (Callosamia promethea).
+Fruits are eaten by birds and small mammals, and deer browse the leaves.
+This plant is diecious, meaning it needs a male plant and a female plant to reproduce.
 This shrub is best used in a butterfly or native garden.

 Local Delivery Options